yonatanbitton/mdtel/readme.md

 Run the code at `extract_contexual_relevance_model_features.py` in order to extract features for the contextual relevance model.
 `python src\contextual_relevance\extract_contexual_relevance_model_features.py`

+This code **extracts all of the features automatically**, no need to run each file in seperate.

 Then, run the code at `evaluate_contextual_relevance_model.py` in order to train and evaluate the contextual relevance model.
 `python src\contextual_relevance\evaluate_contextual_relevance_model.py`